 International students are vital to the School of the Art Institute of Chicago (SAIC).
-You bring diverse experiences and perspectives that encourage us all to question our assumptions, imagine new possibilities, and embrace change.
-Some undergraduate international students take English for International Students (EIS) classes before starting their liberal arts and art history classes.
-EIS classes are designed to help you raise your English language proficiency to an academic level.
+You bring diverse experiences and perspectives that encourage us all to question our assumptions, imagine new possibilities, and embrace a global outlook.
+Some undergraduate international students take English for International Students (EIS) classes before starting their Liberal Arts and Art History classes.
+EIS classes focus on developing academic English proficiency and fluency as it relates to the arts.

 International graduate students in the Master of Arts or Master of Fine Arts programs may take advantage of free, individual English tutoring offered through the EIS program as well.

-You will not need to take EIS if:
+You may not need to take EIS if:

 - You have a TOEFL score of 96 (iBT) or above

 - You have an IELTS score of 7.0 or above

-- You have an AP English test score above 3.
+- You have an AP English test score of 4 or above

 - You have an International Baccalaureate (IB) English test score of 5 or above on the higher-level examinations

-- You have an SAT: Critical Reading score of 500 or above.
+- You have an SAT (before March 2016): Critical Reading score of 500 or above

-- You have an ACT: Reading score of 21 or above.
+- You have an ACT: Reading score of 22 or above

 - You have a BA or BS degree from another 4-year college or university

-- You place out of EIS on SAIC’s English Placement Test.
+- • You place out of EIS on SAIC's optional EIS Confirmation Test

 If you are a resident alien, permanent resident, or naturalized citizen of the United States whose native language is not English, you may be placed into Academic Access Program courses instead of EIS.
 If you are an international student who has lived and studied in an English speaking country or school for 5+ years, you may find AAP a better fit for you.